ATM-Tech/aidenmadaffri.com/content/posts/my-colemak-journey-and-why-qwerty-is-not-the-only-option.md

 #### Week 1

 Having used computers all my life, I can&rsquo;t even began to describe how hard using one was at the time.
-Even basic things like searching for a program on your computer became a 15 second task.
-Every single key press was conscious.
+Even basic things like searching for a program on your computer became a 15-second task.
+Every single keypress was conscious.
 Instead of thinking of each word I was typing, I had to think about each individual letter and where it was located on the keyboard.
-By the end of the week I was able to get up to 25 WPM, but my muscle memory had not yet set in.
+By the end of the week, I was able to get up to 25 WPM, but my muscle memory had not yet set in.
 At the same time, my QWERTY speed had crashed as my memory readjusted.

 <a id="orgf08c76c"></a>